KhushbuGor/wizardForm/README.md

 Things you may want to cover:

-* Ruby version
+# Ruby version

+Used Ruby version is -3.0.0 as mentioned in Gemfile Rails version is -7.0.3

-* System dependencies
+# System dependencies :

-* Configuration

-* Database creation
+ bundle install

-* Database initialization
+# Database migration

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+ rails db:migrate

+ # Starting the server To start the server on localhost run the command below.
+The server will start on default port 3000.

+ rails s